Robert Zemeckis: 2004–present: Career fluctuations

 In August 2008, IGN revealed in an interview with Philippe Petit that Zemeckis was working with Petit to turn Petit's memoir To Reach the Clouds into a feature film.
 In 2015, he directed The Walk, about Philippe Petit (Joseph Gordon-Levitt) and his ambition to tightrope walk between the towers of New York City's World Trade Center.
 Paramount Pictures and New Regency announced in February 2015 that Zemeckis would direct Brad Pitt in Allied, a romantic thriller set during World War II.
 The film was released on November 23, 2016.
 Next, Zemeckis directed the fantasy drama Welcome to Marwen, starring Steve Carell, which was released in December 2018 to mixed reviews and flopped at the box office.
 Zemeckis's film The Witches, an adaptation of the Roald Dahl novel of the same name, premiered on October 22, 2020, on HBO Max, also to mixed reviews.

-On October 18, 2019, it was announced that Zemeckis is in talks to direct Disney's live-action adaptation of Pinocchio.
+On October 18, 2019, it was announced that Zemeckis was in talks to direct Disney's live-action adaptation of Pinocchio.
 Zemeckis was officially announced as the film's director and co-writer of the script in January 2020.
-In addition, Tom Hanks was reportedly announced as playing Mister Geppetto in the film, marking the fourth collaboration with Hanks since Forrest Gump, Cast Away, and The Polar Express.
-The film was later released, as part of Disney+ Day on Disney+, on September 8, 2022, to highly negative reviews from critics, nominated for six Razzies, including Worst Picture and Worst Director for Zemeckis ("winning" Worst Remake), losing to Blonde.
+In addition, Tom Hanks was reportedly announced as playing Geppetto in the film, marking the fourth collaboration with Hanks since Forrest Gump, Cast Away, and The Polar Express.
+The film was later released, as part of Disney+ Day on Disney+, on September 8, 2022, to highly negative reviews from critics.
+Pinocchio was nominated for six Razzies, including Worst Picture and Worst Director for Zemeckis ("winning" Worst Remake), losing to Blonde.
 Despite this, it also received a Visual Effects Society Award nomination for Outstanding Animated Character in a Photoreal Feature.

 On February 17, 2022, Zemeckis signed on to direct Here, an adaptation of the graphic novel by Richard McGuire, with Tom Hanks set to star and Forrest Gump screenwriter Eric Roth working on the screenplay with Zemeckis.
 On May 11, it was announced that Robin Wright had been cast and that TriStar Pictures had acquired distribution rights for the United States, with Miramax handling international sales and production expected to begin in September 2022 for a theatrical release in 2024.
 On October 31, 2024, Zemeckis, during an appearance on Josh Horowitz's Happy Sad Confused podcast to promote Here, hinted at his plans to produce and direct a film adaptation of the stage musical version of Back to the Future that would also serve as a remake of the original film.
-Universal has yet to green-light the project after an initial rejection of Zemeckis' pitch to the studio.
+Universal has yet to green-light the project after an initial rejection of Zemeckis's pitch to the studio.

+On April 17, 2025, it was announced Zemeckis would direct the thriller The Last Mrs. Parrish, based on the 2017 novel, for Netflix, with Jennifer Lopez set to produce and star in the project.
+Production was underway by September in New York City, with Nikolaj Coster-Waldau, Isabel May, Pierson Fodé, Debi Mazar, and Denis O'Hare joining the cast.